1. Classification of forging

 2. The characteristics of the forging process

-1) Metal forging can improve the structure of the metal and improve the mechanical and physical properties of the metal.
+1) Metal forging process can improve the structure of the metal and improve the mechanical and physical properties of the metal.

 2) It can save metal materials and cutting man-hours.